paoloironhack/dataptams2020/README.md

 The goal is to work all togheter on this repository.<br/> The general strategy to achieve this is to have a main master branch where<br/>
-labs and excercises will be posted perdiodically by the teaching staff while the students can work on their own branches.
+labs and excercises will be posted perdiodically by the teaching staff<br/>
+while the students can work on their own branches.<br/>
 The teaching staff will visit the students'branch and provide feedback on their work.

 ### Steps